-The ACC indicator displays on the Driver Information Center (DIC) in the instrument cluster.
+The ACC indicator displays on the Driver Information Center (DIC) in the instrument cluster and Head-Up display (HUD), if equipped.
 When ACC is active, the indicator turns green.

 Be mindful of speed limits, surrounding traffic speeds, and weather conditions when selecting the set speed.